Caesarsboom

-Caesarsboom (Caesar's Tree) is a very old tree whose precise age is unknown but is believed to be over 2000 years in age.
+Caesarsboom (Caesar's Tree) is a yew tree of about 250 years old.
 The ancient tree grows in Lo, a town in Lo-Reninge, a municipality of the province of West-Vlaanderen of Belgium.
 Its species is Taxus baccata, the European Yew.
 The tree is designated a national monument of Belgium.

 According to a long-held local legend, Julius Caesar stopped at this tree during his military campaign in the area en route to Britannia in 55 BC, tied his horse to it, and took a nap in the shadow of its foliage.
+This led to the belief that the tree is over 2000 years old, though age calculations based on its circumference date it to 200 to 300 years old.
 According to one source, although the road passing by the tree might date from the era of Imperial Rome, it is not likely that Julius Caesar came to this area.